-With the U.S. dollar showing signs of weakness following the release of U.S. employment data, attention is focused on whether it will continue to decline
+With the U.S. dollar showing signs of weakness following the U.S. jobs report, all eyes are on whether it will continue to decline

 08.09.2025